mcmonkeyprojects/SwarmUI/docs/Model Support.md

 - Mochi is very GPU and memory intensive, especially the VAE
 - The model is trained for 24 fps, and frame counts dynamic anywhere up to 200.
 Multiples of 6 plus 1 (7, 13, 19, 25, ...) are required due to the 6x temporal compression in the Mochi VAE.
 The input parameter will automatically round if you enter an invalid value.
 - The VAE has a harsh memory requirement that may limit you from high duration videos.
-    - To reduce VRAM impact, set `VAE Tile Size` to `160` or `128`, and `VAE Tile Overlap` to `64` or `96`.
+    - To reduce VRAM impact and fit on most normal GPUs, set `VAE Tile Size` to `160` or `128`, and `VAE Tile Overlap` to `64` or `96`.
 There will be a slightly noticeable tiling pattern on the output, but not too bad at 160 and 96.
+    - If you have a lot of VRAM (eg 4090) and want to max quality but can't quite fit the VAE without tiling, Tile Size 480 Overlap 32 will tile the VAE in just two chunks to cut the VAE VRAM usage significantly while retaining near perfect quality.

 # Alternative Model Formats